-It is unlikely that taking more than one pill will do you any harm, but you may feel sick, vomit or bleed from the vagina.
-Even girls who have not yet started to menstruate but have accidentally taken this medicine may experience such bleeding.
+It is unlikely that taking more than one pill will do you any harm, but you may feel sick, vomit or have some vaginal bleeding.
 Talk to your doctor if you have any of these symptoms.

 When you want to get pregnant